 Limited package weights will prevent heavier or larger items from being delivered via drone

-Constrained flight times and ranges due to limited battery capacity
+Constrained flight times and ranges due to limited battery capacities

-Irregular and/or unpredictable events, such as weather, wildlife or vandalism/sabotage, could bring down a drone during a delivery, which could potentially become a safety hazard for those on the ground and/or adversely impact their reliability
+Irregular and/or unpredictable events, such as weather, wildlife, or vandalism/sabotage, could bring down a drone during a delivery, potentially creating a safety hazard for those on the ground and/or adversely impacting reliability

-Our consulting role is not simply to understand the way things are now, but to partner with our clients and communities to help see what may also be around the next corner.
-Visit our emerging technologies page or contact us below for more information.
+Our consulting role is not only to understand the way things are now, but to partner with our clients and communities to help see what may also be around the next corner.
+Visit our Emerging Technologies page or contact us below for more information.